Domiii/project-empire/README.md

   -> fix layout for [O]perator to prevent elements from moving around (disabled/invisible, not hidden!)

+## Bugs
+* Last finished entry in presentation table is in the wrong part of table ("pending")
+    * Should not be able to edit multiple rows at a time (one per table split).
+* things get messed up when the order is distorted during recording?
+    * first video somehow got overwritten... when someone changed order at around the same time as recording started

 ## TODO: Advanced
 * Proper testing setup